top of page

 Arena at Nimes, France - Personal Photo 2020

-This time, no leader like Maximus or Constantine arose to make a bid for the imperial prize.
-The locals decided that enough was enough, better to use their limited resources to defend themselves rather than sending them to fund civil wars.
-And so, just like that, Britain simply broke away from the Empire, never to return (Kulikowski 153).
+To make matters worse, Britain, perhaps tired of paying taxes to absentee rulers that didn't defend it, had revolted one last time in 409/410, throwing out Constantine's administrators.
+This time, no pretender like Magnus Maximus or Constantine III arose to make a bid for the imperial prize.
+The Britons decided that enough was enough.
+Better to use their limited resources to defend themselves rather than sending them to fund civil wars.
+And so, just like that, Britain spiraled away from the imperial center, never to return (Kulikowski 153).

-Elsewhere, Honorius had finally found a worthy replacement for Stilicho, a man named Constantius.
-Alaric, the conqueror of Rome, had died (AD 410) a few months after taking the city.
-The interregnum gave Honorius an opportunity to square accounts with his beleaguered co-emperor to the west.
-Seeing how desperate Constantine's cause had become, he dispatched Constantius with an army to finish him off.
-Constantine's former ally, Gerontius, was by now (AD 411) besieging him at Arelate (modern Arles).
-Constantius advanced into Gaul and scattered Gerontius's forces before then taking over the siege.
+Elsewhere, Honorius at last found a worthy replacement for Stilicho, a man named Constantius.
+Alaric, the conqueror of Rome, had died (410) a few months after taking the city.
+The interregnum gave Honorius an opportunity to square accounts with his beleaguered co-emperor and rival to the west.

 Constantine took stock of his situation.